Jordan-type/lightideas-website/README.md

 # lightideas
-Price automation for the lightideas
+Price automation for the lightideas website